pratik-codes/perps.fun/docs/PROJECT_OVERVIEW.md

 - Winner takes the full prize pool.
 - Skill, timing, and nerve collide.

-## Why DegenWars.fun
+## Why levs.fun

-- **Gamifies trading** → no more boring charts.
+- **Gamifies leverage trading** → no more boring charts.
 - **Social & competitive** → trade against others, not just the market.
 - **Beginner-friendly** → easy entry, fun learning by watching winners.
 - **High stakes, fast dopamine** → every round has a pot, and only one can survive.

 ## Tagline Ideas

 - "Don't just trade.
-Battle."
+Leverage up."
 - "One chart.
 One pot.
 One winner."
-- "Where degens become champions."
+- "Where leverage meets legend."